dkimhw/launch_school/js_109/js_109_written.md

     * **Important point to review:** Expressions can be part of a statement as shown above but not all statements are expressions (because not everything in the code resolves to a value - expressions are code that resolve to a value)

       * What is an example of that?
       * JavaScript distinguishes expressions and statements.
-A statement is an instruction, an action.
+A statement is an instruction or an action.
 Remember conditions with `if`, loops with `while` and `for` — all those are statements, because they just perform actions and control actions, but don't become values.
+Same with `let`.

 * Printing (logging) versus returning values